Cacti/plugin_thold/README.md

 * issue#86: Undefined variable in snmptrap function
 * issue#89: Add Site to main table views
 * issue#91: Search filter not working from Thold Management
+* issue#93: Thold ID's when auto created are NOT in sequential order
 * issue#94: <DOWNTIME> not processed properly when the value has never changed
 * issue#99: Thold disables itself due to division by zero for invalid RPN expressions
 * issue#104: Query using the wrong/deprecated column